The ICF for Parents (P-ICF)

 Rehabilitation of a child with Cerebral Palsy (CP) is challenging, but parents want to do the best for their child.
 To help parents in their efforts, we have created five videos about using the International Classification of Functioning, Disability and Health (ICF) framework for rehabilitation in CP.
 The ICF framework was created by the World Health Organisation.
 It helps in understanding and managing children’s (in fact everyone’s) health effectively.
 We hope that you find these videos valuable.
-We need your help to make these videos useful and available for parents and families of children with CP.

 About the videos

 These videos talk about two children; Paul, and Sara, who have CP, and want to attend school.
 Sara’s CP is more complex and has more challenges compared to Paul’s.
 In these videos we have tried to illustrate what Paul’s and Sara’s parents and families can do to enable them to attend school and live a meaningful life.
 We have five videos in two accents.
 The video content is the same; the only difference is the South Asian and North American accent.
 Please see the one you find comfortable understanding.
 Each video is approximately 4 minutes long.
 Since the concepts of ICF are related, for better understanding, we recommend that you view all the videos in sequence.